The Employment Standards Act, 2000, also known as the ESA, is a law that sets minimum standards for workplaces in Ontario.

 Generally, you are required to try to contact your employer about your employment standards issue(s) before your claim will be investigated.
 Issues can often be resolved quickly with this approach.
 The following are examples of situations where employees may not be required to contact their employer:

-If none of the reasons listed describe your situation and if you feel that you have a good reason not to contact your employer about your employment standards issue, you will have an opportunity to explain why on the Claim Form.
+If none of the reasons listed describe your situation and if you feel that you have a good reason not to contact your employer about your employment standards issue, you will have an opportunity to explain why as part of your claim investigation.

 For more information, please contact the Employment Standards Information Centre at 416-326-7160 or 1-800-531-5551.

-The ministry has also created worksheets to help you figure out what you are owed and tools to make contacting your employer easier.
-These tools can be found in the Before You Start booklet and the Claim Guide.
+The ministry has also created tools to make contacting your employer easier.
+These tools can be found in the Before You Start booklet.

 The Claim Form asks you to give a lot of detailed information.
 It may take you an hour or more to complete it.